 South and Northeast – Cool Roofing

 Cool roofing – solar-reflective roofing that lowers rooftop temperatures and associated air conditioning costs – has become very popular in areas of the country where heat is a problem.
-This includes the South, where humidity combined with high temperatures can make life unbearable during the summer months; as well as the Northeast, where the urban heat island effect is in full effect due to denser cities with an abundance of conductive materials (e.g.. concrete, metal and asphalt).
+This includes the South, where humidity combined with high temperatures can make life unbearable during the summer months; as well as the Northeast, where the urban heat islands are in full effect due to denser cities with an abundance of conductive materials (e.g.. concrete, metal and asphalt).
 Cool roofing in the form of flat, white top roofs has been popular in commercial settings for some time, but more recently, residential building product manufacturers have created solar reflective asphalt shingles in dynamic colors, including darker shades like gray and black.
-Cool roof technology can also be applied to metal roofing, offering energy savings, Passive Home-readiness and longevity benefits.
+Cool roof technology can also be applied to metal roofing, offering energy savings, passive home-readiness and longevity benefits.

 Homeowners living in different areas of the country often have very different needs.
 Responding to those differences with innovative products designed to address specific regional challenges is one way building products makers can set themselves apart in an increasingly competitive marketplace.